icopy-site/awesome/docs/awesome/awesome-zsh-plugins.md

 - [completion-generator](https://github.com/RobSis/zsh-completion-generator) - This plugin tries to read the list of options from the help text of programs and generate a completion function automatically.
 Note that this doesn't do it automatically, you have to explicitly call the generator to create a completion script.
 - [conda](https://github.com/ThemysciraData/conda.plugin.zsh) - Adds function to provide a prompt segment for `conda` and aliases for some base functions.
 - [condaenv](https://github.com/saravanabalagi/zsh-plugin-condaenv) - Provides a `condaenv_prompt_info` function which returns the current `conda` environment name.
+- [confer](https://github.com/SleepyBag/zsh-confer) - Tries to find program configuration files automatically so you can do things like `conf vim` to edit your `vim` configuration files.
 - [copier](https://github.com/zshzoo/copier) - Standalone clipboard utilities from [oh-my-zsh](https://ohmyz.sh).
 - [copy-pasta](https://github.com/ChrisPenner/copy-pasta) - Copy and paste files in your terminal like you would in a GUI.
 - [copyzshell](https://github.com/rutchkiwi/copyzshell) - A ZSH plugin to copy your shell configuration to another machine over `ssh`.